128technology/docs/docs/ts_applications.md

 1. Perform the lookup with a "fully qualified" protocol and port (e.g., UDP/53).
 2. If there is no hit, perform a lookup with a fully-qualified protocol and a wildcard port (e.g., UDP/*)
-3. If there is no hit, perform a lookup with a fully wildcarded protocol and port
+3. If there is no hit, perform a lookup using a full wildcard for protocol and port.

 This information is critical when trying to understand which service your inbound traffic matches.